Search for Extraterrestrial Intelligence

 Prospects for life elsewhere

-Based on data from the NASA Kepler telescope, we know that there are between 300 million and 10 billion habitable worlds in our galaxy.
+Based on data from the NASA Kepler telescope, we know that there are billions of potentially habitable worlds in our galaxy.

 Prospects for establishing contact

-Radio telescopes can detect signals emitted thousands of light years away, enabling contact from a large fraction of the Milky Way Galaxy.
+Radio telescopes can detect signals emitted tens of thousands of light years away, enabling contact from a large fraction of the Milky Way Galaxy.

 Prospects for humanity

 Imagine what we could learn if we received signals from an advanced civilization.
 Imagine the benefits to science, engineering, medicine, the arts, and philosophy.

 Frank Drake conducted the first SETI search and was my thesis advisor's thesis advisor.
 Jill Tarter devoted her career to SETI and has provided guidance about our search.
 Carl Sagan vigorously promoted SETI and his position was endorsed by many other eminent scientists.

 Results of our searches have been published in the Astronomical Journal: Kepler field (2018), TRAPPIST-1 and other planetary systems (2019), and solar-type stars near the plane of the Galaxy (2020).
 A description of our machine-learning classifier (2021) is also available.
 You may also read our science white paper submitted to the Astro 2020 decadal survey.

 Students can learn valuable workplace skills (telecommunications, computer science, signal processing, statistics) in the context of SETI.
 Since 2016, I have been teaching the first-ever graduate and undergraduate SETI course in which students obtain and analyze data from large radio telescopes.
 Watch a two-minute video about the course or read the syllabus or recent course evaluations.